Hyp5r/ProctorScript/README.md

 Changelog
 ---------
 ```
+2.0.1
+  * MODIFY: Logoff subroutine was configured incorrectly and wouldn't log the user off.

 2.0.0
   !
 Massive amounts of code cleanup!
   !
 New UI, inspired by Modern UI and Material Design.